codebar/barcelona/processes/Initiatives/2019-Pride-Month/meetup description.md

 21h00 End

 I you want to present your organization please get in touch with us and we will add you to the presenter list.

+code of conduct list

+Alyssa, David, Miquel Monica & Pablo.

+translation to spanish

+translation to catalan